 Research Opportunities

 Emergency Medicine Residents will receive instruction and practical experience in medical education to prepare them to assume a role in any academic program in the country.
 One of the goals of the Emergency Medicine residency is that residents develop an interest in, and understanding of, research in emergency medicine.
-Each resident will be required to complete an original research project prior to graduation.
+The program emphasizes scholarly activity in many forms and provides ample opportunities to residents for involvement in interdepartmental collaboration on patient safety and quality improvement projects, original research ventures, case report development and curriculum creation and teaching.
+Residents must display active involvement in scholarly activity as an element of residency completion.

 Salary and Benefits